AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 feature: Push
 hide: yes
 ---
-# Adobe Journey Optimizer push messaging
+# Journey Optimizer push messaging

-Learn how to create push messages for mobile apps with Platform Mobile SDK and Adobe Journey Optimizer.
+Learn how to create push messages for mobile apps with Platform Mobile SDK and Journey Optimizer.

 Journey Optimizer allows you to create your journeys and send messages to targeted audiences.
 Before you send push notifications with Journey Optimizer, you must ensure that the proper configurations and integrations are in place.
-To understand the Push Notifications data flow in Adobe Journey Optimizer, refer to [the documentation](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/push-config/push-gs.html).
+To understand the Push Notifications data flow in  Journey Optimizer, refer to the [documentation](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/push-config/push-gs.html).

 >[!NOTE]
 >
->This lesson is optional and only applies to Adobe Journey Optimizer users looking to send push messages.
+>This lesson is optional and only applies to Journey Optimizer users looking to send push messages.

 ## Prerequisites

-* Successfully built and run app with SDKs installed and configured.
+* Successfully built and run the app with SDKs installed and configured.
-* Access to Adobe Journey Optimizer and sufficient permissions as described [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/push-config/push-configuration.html?lang=en).
-Also you need sufficient permission to the following Adobe Journey Optimizer features.
+* Access to Journey Optimizer and sufficient permissions as described [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/push-config/push-configuration.html?lang=en).
+Also you need sufficient permission to the following Journey Optimizer features.
   * Create an app surface.
   * Create a journey
   * Create a message.